 With the hustle and bustle everyday life brings us, Earth Week provides the perfect opportunity to slow down and enjoy the simple things.
 So gather your family and friends, pack your picnic basket and get to your local park.
 The key to making this picnic Earth friendly, make it have zero waste!

 See, by just doing small things you have the ability to make big changes in helping keep the planet we call home beautiful.
 And remember, you don’t have to wait around for Earth Week to make a difference, you can make a difference all year long!
 So what are you waiting for?

 What other ways do you get involved in conservation in your community that you would add to this list?
 Have you tried any of the activities we mention?
 Share in the comments below.

-Morgan Rothermel is the Marketing and Communications Specialist for the National Recreation and Park Association.
+Morgan Rothermel is NRPA's Marketing and Communications Specialist.